Plumbing service

 Tank heaters need floor space (2x3 feet minimum).
 Tankless mount on walls saving space but require specific venting.
 Heat pumps need 700+ cubic feet air space.
 Consider access for maintenance and future replacement.

 Gas heaters require proper venting (atmospheric, power vent, direct vent, or condensing).
 Venting type affects installation cost and location options.
-Improper venting is dangerous—always use professionals for gas installations.
+Improper venting is dangerous; use licensed plumbers for gas installations.

 Central Texas has very hard water causing scale buildup.
 Tankless heaters are more sensitive to hard water requiring annual descaling.
 Water softeners extend heater life.
 Consider water quality when choosing tank vs tankless.